Analytics for Public Good

 - We need to make better usage of the existing data resources which are available across both public and private domains.

-- Communicating the right insights to relevant stakeholders is an underrated issue which may hinder the value offered by data analytics.
+- Communicating the right insights to relevant stakeholders is an underrated issue that may hinder the value offered by data analytics.

 - The need for digital transformation is imminent to bring transparency and ensure progress, however technological and knowledge barriers would have to be addressed through platforms such as the Center for Digital Transformation.